dengking/compiler-principle/docs/5-Syntax-Directed-Translation/index.md

 The most general approach to **syntax-directed translation** is to construct a **parse tree** or a **syntax tree**, and then to compute the values of attributes at the nodes of the tree by visiting the nodes of the tree.
 In many cases, translation can be done during parsing, without building an explicit tree.
 We shall therefore study a class of syntax-directed translations called "L-attributed translations" (L for left-to-right), which encompass virtually all translations that can be performed during parsing.
 We also study a smaller class, called "S-attributed translations" (S for synthesized), which can be performed easily in connection with a bottom-up parse.

+> NOTE:
+>
-> NOTE: 本书对Syntax-directed translation的功能没有进行直接的描述，是非常任意让人糊涂的，wikipedia的[Syntax-directed translation](https://en.wikipedia.org/wiki/Syntax-directed_translation)非常直接简明的描述了Syntax-directed translation的功能:
+> 一、本书对Syntax-directed translation的功能没有进行直接的描述，是非常任意让人糊涂的，wikipedia的[Syntax-directed translation](https://en.wikipedia.org/wiki/Syntax-directed_translation)非常直接简明的描述了Syntax-directed translation的功能:
 >
 > > **Syntax-directed translation** refers to a method of [compiler](https://en.wikipedia.org/wiki/Compiler) implementation where the source language translation is completely driven by the [parser](https://en.wikipedia.org/wiki/Parser).
 > >